openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 @endsphinxtabset

-For a manual transpose of axes without the use of a [layout](./layout_overview.md) in the code, simply do the following:
+For a manual transpose of axes without the use of a [layout](./layout_overview.md) in the code:

 @sphinxtabset